yangdechuan/chinese-text-classification-pytorch/README.md

 ```
 python main.py --mode train
 ```
-* Step5: Predict labels with saved model.
-`epoch_idx` is the saved model's epoch id labels will be saved in `./results/` folder
+* Step5: Predict labels with saved model. `epoch_idx` is the saved model's epoch id.
+And labels will be saved in `./results/` folder.
 ```
 python main.py --mode predict --epoch-idx 10
 ```